Anakes

-Anakes were deities worshipped in Attica and Argos.
-The word is a title which means lords or kings, for they were the sons of Zeus (and were also known as Dioscuri).
+Anakes were a group of either two or three deities worshiped in Attica and Argos possibly associated with protection of cities and protection at sea or travel in general.
+They are often seen as attic versions of the divine twins castor and Pollux and were the same twins in the constellation Gemini.
+The word is a title which means lords or kings, likely because they were the sons of Zeus.
 Some have associated the Anakes cult with worship of the goddess Helen.
+They were on a sacrificial calendar from the island of Thorikos where Helen and her brother stayed shortly after they rescued her from Theseus.
+Helen and the Dioscouri were also worshiped in a festival called Anakeia where animals were sacrificed.
 It is also possible that the name refers to three specific gods, but evidence for this is lacking.

+Other associated deities

+The divine twins were a common motif in the ancient Mediterranean commonly linked to the Tyndaridae (Castor and Pollux) and the Cabeiri.